-Lucas, I want to add, was being fantastic here.
+Lucas, I want to add, was on his most fantastic behavior here.
 The food took forever to come out, but he displayed a great deal of patience.
 I couldn’t have been prouder.
 While my focus was on how wonderful my son was, though, my hazy side view peered over his head to the window behind him.
-That’s where, I was almost positive, I saw the boy look at him, laugh, and turn back to his family.
+That’s where I was almost positive, I saw the boy look at him, laugh, and turn back to his family.

 I felt that protective anger bubble up inside.
-I looked up and, this time, made my vision noticeable.
-I stared through the glass to see this kid quickly turned around to peer in our direction again with uproarious laughter and then turn back to his parents.
+I looked up and, this time made my vision noticeable.
+I stared through the glass to see this kid quickly turn around to peer in our direction, once again with uproarious laughter, and then turn back to his parents.
 Surprisingly, they were laughing too.
 I started to get even more enraged.
 What should I do?
 My immediate instinct was to smash the glass Hulk-style and barrel through like an action movie screaming, “What the hell is so funny?!”

 Then again, I knew that would ruin Father’s Day and, probably, my life, all for an offensive action that I wasn’t sure was even happening.
 To be honest, I was more confused by it than angry.

 Keep in mind, this rarely happens to me.
 Strangers don’t comment on Lucas or cause conflict with him when I’m around and, because of that, I constantly struggle with not wanting to overreact to ambiguously minor moments.
 This felt like it might be one of those, so I took some time to process it and see if I should maybe relax.